 The Queensland capital of Brisbane is increasing in domestic and international mileage as a must-visit destination.
 I remember when it was called BrisVegas and much derided by the inhabitants of Melbourne and Sydney!
-This is very much no longer the case!
+This is very much no longer the case as it has a thriving scene in Brisbane Boutique Hotels!

 With its proximity to the Gold and Sunshine coasts, perfect year-round weather, upmarket dining and entertainment options, an artistic array of cultural events, designer retail therapy and nature-based activities, Brisbane offers everything in one action-packed, riverside location.